Anatta336/driven-decals/README.md

 In theory it should work in the LWRP and Unity versions as far back as 2018.
 But it looks like shader graph really doesn't care about cross-version compatibility.
 If you need this to work in those earlier versions I may be able to put together something compatible with some extra work.

 ### Installation
+1. Within your project open the Package Manager from *Window* → *Package Manager*
+2. Click the **+** icon at the top-left of the window and select "Add package from git URL..."
+3. Paste in `https://github.com/Anatta336/driven-decals.git` and click "Add"
+4. Wait a minute.
+It looks a lot like nothing is happening, but Unity is busy thinking about packages.
+5. When installed you'll see "Driven Decals" listed in the window.

-1. Find the `manifest.json` file in the Packages folder of your project and edit it to look like this:
+**Or** you can manually modify your project's `manifest.json` file in the Packages folder to include:
 ```js
 {
   "dependencies": {